 While the methodology varied among studies, their conclusions do not show outrageous effect of the size and shape on perceptions.
 The larger the cuppa, the larger the wine volume you need to have perceptions as intense as for a 1 oz/30 ml wine in an ISO wine tasting glass (add on the tasting expense!).

-If you conduct often analytical tasting or if you write wine reviews for a living, frankly, the key is consistency in the type of glass you are using in wine flights.
-The ISO glass does a great job of allowing to swirl the wine to free its volatile compounds, has a decent aperture to allow smelling and sipping comfortably.
+If you often conduct analytical tasting or if you write wine reviews for a living, it is critical to have consistency in the type of glass you are using in wine flights.
+The ISO glass does a great job of allowing to swirl the wine to free its volatile compounds, has a large enough aperture to allow smelling and sipping comfortably.
 In addition, it is affordable and widely available.
 I probably have 50 at home from various wine events I attended.

 NOTE: Specialty glassware may add an element of enjoyment to the overall tasting experience for those wine tasters looking for a particular decorum and a sense of sophistication.
 Some consumers like to buy a lot of gadgets for their cars, others collect shoes and purses, so there is nothing wrong to take pleasure in purchasing and using wine accessories.